This post may contain affiliate links. For more information, please see our privacy policy.

 Give a toss with the Preserved Lemon Dressing and taste, adding more salt and lemon, to your liking.

-If making this salad ahead, make sure to re-taste for salt and lemon before serving.
+If making this salad ahead, re-taste for salt and lemon before serving.
+Salad will keep up to 5 days in the fridge.

 xoxo